asfktz/Awaity.js/README.md

     });
 ```

-We actually end up with the entire library in our bundle.
+You actually end up with the entire library in our bundle.
-Thats becouse module bundler (such as webpack, rollup or parcel) can't figure out what to include and what not that way.
+That's also true for `import { map } from 'bluebird'` since you get an instance of a bluebird's promise with whole the methods on it.

 So how can we chain without significantly increaseing our bundle size?
 By embracing function composition instead